 The greater monkey-faced bat is not so lucky.
 It is hunted, and it lives in old-growth forests that have largely been cleared.
 We’ve known about its existence for just a decade, and it’s already critically endangered.
 Others are even worse off.
 In 2009, Helgen named two new species of fruit bats from Samoa, both of which were already extinct.
 They exist only as specimens, collected in the 19th century.

 These discoveries strike me as being deeply sad, in a way that digging up prehistoric fossils is not.
 Here are creatures that are disappearing, or have disappeared within our lifetime, by our hand.
 They represent a large slice of nature that will only be discoverable through museums, because their living counterparts are no longer living.
-We can only learn that they existed at all by summoning their ghosts from cabinets.
+We can learn that they existed at all only by summoning their ghosts from cabinets.
 When Helgen and Hekkala work their way through collections, they’re like astronomers looking at the light of long-extinct stars.

-Museum collections, then, are windows not just into the hidden diversity of today, but the lost diversity of yesterday.
+Museum collections, then, are windows into not just the hidden diversity of today, but the lost diversity of yesterday.
 “Think about it: There must have been plenty of things that became extinct without one or two skulls landing in a museum,” says Helgen.
 “That’s why it’s important that things end up in collections.
 Otherwise, they’ll disappear and we’ll always be blind to their existence.”

 * * *

-In the Pacific Ocean, half-way between Papua New Guinea and Hawaii, lie the Gilbert Islands, part of the Republic of Kiribati.
+In the Pacific Ocean, halfway between Papua New Guinea and Hawaii, lie the Gilbert Islands, part of the Republic of Kiribati.
 People first settled on the islands 3,000 years ago, and with no metal around, they made blades out of the best available cutting edges—shark teeth.
 They would drill tiny holes in the teeth and lash them in rows to pieces of wood using coconut fibers or human hair.
 The result is a fractal blade—a sword blade lined with smaller spikes, which are themselves serrated.
 Some craftsmen even established a brand by adding teeth from particular species in distinctive places.